How to Have Fun (and Stay Dry) When Hiking in the Rain

 Rain is an eventuality any avid hiker should prepare for before leaving home.
 Even if no rain is in the forecast, weather changes rapidly, particularly if your hike includes any amount of elevation.

-Some of that preparation manifests itself in gear: jackets, bag covers, and waterproof shoes.
+Some of the preparation to go hiking in the rain manifests itself in gear: rain jacket, bag covers, and waterproof shoes.
 But planning the route also plays a role.

 Check the Weather